jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 2.4.1 MC68040 Bus Mastering

-When it is ready to take ownership of the system bus, if _BB is negated, indicating there is no current bus cycle in progress, the MC68040 will assert _BR to indicate its intention.
-If appropriate, the bus arbiter will assert _BG so that the MC68040 may begin its bus activities.
+When it is ready to take ownership of the system bus, if there is no bus cycle in progress, the MC68040 will assert _BR to indicate its intention.
+If appropriate, the bus arbiter will assert _BG in response so that the MC68040 may begin its bus activities.
 Once _BG is asserted by the arbiter, the MC68040 will assert _BB to indicate ownership of the bus. _BG is asserted until the MC68040 bus access is complete, indicated by negation of _BR.
-While posessing explicit ownership of the bus, the MC68040 may access the bus by asserting _BB or the bus may be idle (_BB is tri-state) in the event there are no bus operations necessary.
+While posessing explicit ownership of the bus, the MC68040 may start a bus cycle by asserting _BB or the bus may be idle (_BB is tri-state) in the event there are no bus operations necessary.

 #### 2.4.2 PCI Bus Mastering

 When a PCI device is ready to take ownership of the system bus, it will assert _REQx, where x is the slot designation of the device (0-3).
-Once the current bus cycle has completed (_BB is negated) the arbiter will assert _BB to indicate a bus operation is in progress and assert _GNTx, allowing the requesting PCI device to take ownership of the bus and begin its operation. _GNTx and _BB will remain asserted until _REQx is negated.
-At that time, _GNTx will be negated and _BB will set to tri-state by the arbier..
+Once any current bus cycle has completed (_BB is negated) the arbiter will assert _BB to indicate a bus operation is in progress.
+It will simultaneously assert _GNTx, allowing the requesting PCI device to take ownership of the bus and begin its operation. _GNTx and _BB will remain asserted until _REQx is negated.
+At that time, _GNTx will be negated and _BB will be negated.

 ## References